therealbrad/wdio-testrail-service/README.md

 ## Notes

-1. The service assume you have a cusom Dropdown or Multi-select case field named `automation` with an option named `Automated`.
+1. The service assume you have a custom Dropdown or Multi-select case field named `automation` with an option named `Automated`.
 With this case field, any case not marked as `Automated` will be excluded from running.

 1. If none of your options match information in TestRail, test cases will not be filtered.
 For example, when entering a valid Project but invalid Suite, all Suites for the project will be included.
 If you enter invalid Priorities, all Priorities will be included.